Location: Medieval Sculpture Hall

 A complete list of programs and activities to be held at both the Metropolitan Museum’s main building and The Cloisters during the holiday season this year—family programs, films, concerts, tours, holiday dining, shopping (in the Met’s Holiday Shop), and more—can be found on the Metropolitan Museum’s website at www.metmuseum.org.

 Note: Admission is free to the main building and The Cloisters for children under the age of 12 accompanied by adults.
 The Museum is closed on Thanksgiving Day, December 25, and January 1.
-The extended holiday hours on December 24 and 31 in the main building do not apply to The Cloisters.

 # # #